maomlab/maomlab.github.io/_pages/mol_ml_reading_group.md

 ---

 # Molecular ML Reading Group

 The Molecular ML Reading Group aims to explore foundational and recent applications of machine learning models to modeling molecular system.
-The reading group is hosted by Rosetta Commons (https://www.rosettacommons.org/) and organized by Nick Randolph a PhD candidate in the
+The reading group is hosted by [Rosetta Commons](https://www.rosettacommons.org/) and organized by

+* Nick Randolph a PhD
-Kuhlman Lab at UNC Chapel Hill (nzrandol@unc.edu) and Matthew O'Meara an Assistant Professor at the University of Michigan (maom@umich.edu).
+candidate in the Kuhlman Lab at UNC Chapel Hill (nzrandol@unc.edu)
+* Matthew O'Meara an Assistant Professor at the University of Michigan (maom@umich.edu).

 <BR><BR>
 ## Biomolecular Diffusion Models Series